survivejs/webpack-book/manuscript/packages/01_consuming.md

 * `<github user>/<project>#<reference>` shortcut points to GitHub in a similar manner.
 * `<github user>/<project>#pull/<id>/head` points to a specific GitHub pull request.

 `<reference>` can be either commit hash, tag, or a branch.
 The technique does not work unless the package has been set up to support consumption outside of Git.
-The *Authoring Packages* chapter shows how to achieve this.
+The *Package Authoring Techniques* chapter shows how to achieve this.

 T> To avoid sharing all your packages in public, npm allows you to maintain private packages through their commercial offering.
 Another option is to use a package like [verdaccio](https://www.npmjs.com/package/verdaccio). verdaccio allows you to maintain a private server that can also work as a cache for npm.
 You can also override public packages using it.